 Subsidiaries outside the United States and to comply with applicable non-U.S. laws and regulations.
-The Plan Administrator may delegate that cease to be subject to the Option (other than by reason of exercise of the Option), including, without limitation, in connection with the cancellation or termination of the Option, shall again be available for sale in connection with future grants of Options under the Plan.
+The Plan Administrator may delegate administrative duties to such of the Company's other officers or employees as the Plan Administrator so determines.

 SECTION 4.
 STOCK SUBJECT TO PLAN